vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-generate-hic/fanc_auto.rst

 ``fanc auto`` accepts any number of input files, which will be discussed below.
-The last positional argument (without '-') must always be the output folder for all intermediate and final Kai-C files. ``fanc auto`` will generate the following folder structure in the output folder:
+The last positional argument (without '-') must always be the output folder for all intermediate and final FAN-C files. ``fanc auto`` will generate the following folder structure in the output folder:

 .. code:: bash